ZaQuarius15/programming-univbasics-4-array-methods/README.md

   => "Maru"
 ```

-## Find If an Element Is in an Array
+## Find Out If an Element Is in an Array

 Wondering if a particular element is in a given array?
 For example, does the
 `famous_cats` array contain our favorite famous cat?
 We can use the `.include?`